kolbytn/mindcraft/README.md

     "stt_agent_name": ""
 ```

-The Text to Speech engine will begin listening on the **system default input device**, ensure you have your preferred device set as the default.
+The Text to Speech engine will begin listening on the system default input device.

-When using TTS, you **need** a [GroqCloud API key](https://console.groq.com/keys) as Groq is used for Audio transcription
+When using STT, you **need** a [GroqCloud API key](https://console.groq.com/keys) as Groq is used for Audio transcription

 # Bot Profiles